Traversable double-throat wormholes in a string cloud background: Metric, Field Equations, and Model Geometry

 Starting from the modified shape function defined in Eq.~(\ref{eq:master_function}), we compute the second derivative with respect to the proper radial distance $\ell$ evaluated at the origin,

 Thus, the expression for the second derivative of the areal coordinate $r(\ell)$ at the origin is given by:

-The condition for the formation of a double throat ($r''(0) < 0$) therefore leads to the regime in which the perturbation amplitude $A$ must overcome the natural tendency of the throat to close.
+The condition for the formation of a double-throat ($r''(0) < 0$) therefore leads to the regime in which the perturbation amplitude $A$ must overcome the natural tendency of the throat to close.
 The condition requires a threshold value:

-In order to visualize the geometric structure of the double-throat wormhole, specifically the phenomenology of the two throats and the central ``belly'', we construct an embedding diagram where we can see the formation of the inter-throat ``belly'' (Fig. \ref{fig:embedding}).
+In order to visualize the geometric structure of the double-throat wormhole, specifically the phenomenology of the two throats and the central belly, we construct an embedding diagram where we can see the formation of the interthroat belly (Fig. \ref{fig:embedding}).
 We consider a static slice of the spacetime ($t = \text{const}$) restricted to the equatorial plane ($\theta = \pi/2$).
 The metric \eqref{eq:metric} reduces to the two-dimensional line element, that is,

 We embed this surface into a three-dimensional Euclidean space with cylindrical coordinates $(z, r, \phi)$, characterized by the metric $ds^2_{E} = dz^2 + dr^2 + r^2 d\phi^2$.
 By identifying the metrics $ds^2_{\Sigma} = ds^2_{E}$, we obtain the fundamental relation $d\ell^2 = dz^2 + dr^2$.
 This leads to the differential equation governing the vertical embedding coordinate $z(\ell)$: